kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 sudo swapon --show
 ```

-If output is empthy then swap is not enabled.
+If output is empty then swap is not enabled.
 If swap is enabled run the following command to disable swap immediately:

 ```
-sudo swapoff -a
+sudo swapoff --all
 ```

 > To ensure swap remains off after reboot consult your Linux distro documentation.